-There are also multiple plagiarism-checking websites online, and you could use them for a quick screening of your paper, to check for any uncited sources.
-Some of them include:
+There are also multiple plagiarism-checking websites online, and you could use them for a quick screening of your paper to check for any uncited sources.
+Some of them include the following:

 Every student knows how important those “last-minute checks” are just as you’re about to turn your assignment in.

-It is truly one of the worst feelings to realise a mistake in your assignment after you have already submitted it, so to not go through that again -- revise, revise and revise again!
-That little more effort and time may take your project to a whole new level, a level you’ve been aspiring for but just missing out.
+It is truly one of the worst feelings to realize a mistake in your assignment after you have already submitted it, so to not go through that again -- revise, revise and revise again!
+That little more effort and time may take your project to a whole new level, a level you’ve been aspiring for but just missing out on.

-So take that time out, put that extra effort and use those last essential minutes of your deadline in a way you won’t regret.
+So take that time out, put in that extra effort, and use those last essential minutes of your deadline in a way you won’t regret.
 Revise and make your essay as good as it can get using these important tips on revising an essay in college.

 One of the best parts about working with Writers Per Hour is that our writers do multiple revisions before they submit the essay to meet your requirements and deadline.
 So, you can be sure to receive high-quality papers that are original and free of errors.